The Ultimate Upper Lower Workout Split

 upper body

 The upper lower split (unsurprisingly) divides the body up into two different groups, the upper body and the lower body.
-On an upper body day, you will be training your chest, back, shoulders, biceps, and triceps.
-On the lower body you will be training glutes, hamstrings, quads, and calves.
-It is a 4 day workout split, meaning you will have 3 days a week that are dedicated to rest and recovery.
+On an upper body day, you will be training your chest, shoulders, back, biceps, and triceps.
+On the lower body you will be training the leg muscles, such as the glutes, the hamstrings, the quads, and calves.
+It is a 4 day workout split, meaning you will have 3 days a week that are dedicated to rest and recovery, which is where growth truly happens.

-Now, it may seem like a lot to pack all of those muscle groups into a singular training session, however, Dr. Swole has split it up so you are not going to be overtraining.
+Now, it may seem like a lot to pack all of those muscle groups into a singular training session, however, Dr. Swole has split it up so you are not going to be overtraining, meaning that you will not be absolutely brutalizing yourself to the point of injury.
 He also split up the workouts to focus on both strength and hypertrophy.
-You may notice once we go over the program, that some of the exercises may not be where you think they would!
+You may notice once we go over the program, that some of the exercises may not be placed where you think they would!

 Let’s break down the workout.